Victim Notification - the Victim Safety Unit

 Offender in Federal Custody (Sentence of Two Years or More)

-An offender sent to jail for two or more years will be in a federal Correctional Service of Canada jail.
+An offender sent to jail for two or more years will be held in a federal Correctional Service of Canada jail.
 The service and Parole Board of Canada notify registered victims of offenders under federal jurisdiction.

-To receive information about an offender in a federal jail, the Victim Safety Unit can forward your application to the Correctional Service of Canada and Parole Board of Canada.
 If you would like to contact either agency directly, please visit their websites for contact information:

 The Correctional Service of Canada has a team dedicated to victim services.
 As a victim of crime or their family member, you can register with their victim services team to be kept up to date on what happens with the offender during their sentence.
 These officers will also address any safety concerns you may have.